 AAA says on its website, “Signing up for a GPS-based or other location vehicle tracking system is one of the best ways to locate a stolen vehicle.”

 Getting your vehicle stolen is no fun, but it doesn’t have to lead to financial ruin.

-If you become a car theft victim, the first thing you should do is contact your local law enforcement agency, then your car insurance company.
+If you become a victim of car theft, the first thing you should do is contact your local law enforcement agency and then your car insurance company.